amanroa/advanced-applied-ml/project_3.md

 x = make_correlated_features(n,p,rho)
 ```

 I did not change the amount of features (20) from the notebook that we used in class, as I feel like having more features could reduce the reliance on one or two specific features (as I suspect is happening with the concrete dataset which only has 8 features).
 So with that made, I created the betastar array and the noise array.
-After having the x arrays, the betastar array, and the noise array, I performed the calculation of y = x * betastar + noise.
+After making the x arrays, the betastar array, and the noise array, I performed the calculation of y = x * betastar + noise.

 ```c
 beta =np.array([-1,2,3,0,0,0,0,2,-1,4])